alanNEF/Consensus/README.md

 # Consensus
-The website that will help you become a better citezen.
+The website that will help you become a better citizen.